León (Spain) in Photos

 Leon is a small city in Northwest Spain, founded by the Romans and later the capital of the Kingdom of León.
 The city was strategic in the Reconquista, the reconquering of Spain by Catholic forces over the Muslim Moors (culminating in 1492 upon the conquest of Granada).

 We were meant to spend a week in León.
-Then the coronavirus hit.
-We’ve ended up spending over 3 months in lockdown in León which has given us lots of time to explore this pretty city.
+Then Covid hit and we got stuck here.
+We ended up spending over 3 months in lockdown in León which has given us lots of time to explore this pretty city.

 Lots of photos of León in this post.

 León Cathedral, officially Santa María de León Cathedral, is the tourist highlight of the city.
 It is an majestic Cathedral with incredible stained glass windows (a post on the stained glass of León Cathedral .
 It’s one of the most impressive Cathedrals in Europe).

 The Plaza Mayor, León’s main square, is a block from the Cathedral.
 It was the commercial heart of the city in the middle ages.
 It (usually) holds markets on Wednesdays and Saturdays.
 During our stay that’s been put on hold…but it’s been interesting to see the Plaza waking up over the last few weeks after months of strict lockdown.

 Thinking of moving to Spain?
 Marta at Balcells Group helped us get our Visas.
 She’s an immigration expert and will help you with all your Visa needs.
 More detail here.

 Calle Ancha is León’s main street in the Old Town, a wide street with lots of stores, restaurants and impressive buildings.